 CWGC records do not show where the remains of the crew members were located but show that they were concentrated (re-interred) at Chievres Communal Cemetery.
 Sergeant McHale’s remains were interred in Grave 6.

-The Ballina RAF pilot was the second son of Thomas and Maggie McHale, who ran the Western Woollen Hall, a large drapery, woollen, dressmaking and millinery shop located at Arran Street (Tone Street), Ballina.
+The Ballina RAF volunteer was the second son of Thomas and Maggie McHale, who ran the Western Woollen Hall, a large drapery, woollen, dressmaking and millinery shop located at 22 Arran Street (Tone Street), Ballina.

-Tourmakeady-native, Flight Officer Bernard Joseph Fox, RAF 55th Squadron, was just 21 years-old when he died along the other two crew members, Flying Officer M S Singleton, Sergeant E P Chapman, on December 16th, 1940 when his Blenheim L8790 was shot down at sea near Bardia, Libya.
+Tourmakeady-native, Flight Officer Bernard Joseph Fox, RAF 55th Squadron, was just 21 years old when he died along with the other two crew members, Flying Officer M S Singleton, Sergeant E P Chapman, on December 16th, 1940 when his Blenheim L8790 was shot down at sea near Bardia, Libya.

-Son of Thomas and Henrietta Fox, he is remembered on the Alemein Memorial, Col. 240.
+Son of Thomas and Henrietta Fox, he is remembered on the Alamein Memorial, Col. 240.

 “During one of the many German air raids, Glavey’s plane was amongst those sent to engage the enemy.
 After the duel lasting some time the enemy gunner forced the British plane down.
 Glavey sustained rather bad wounds to the legs and head is at present in a military hospital in England”.